tolu0x/certifi/packages/docs/smart_contract_enhancements.md

 We've improved the verification methods:

-1. **Comprehensive Verification**: The `verifyCredential` function now returns detailed information about the credential, including its validity status, issuer, issue date, expiry date, and metadata URI.
+1. **Comprehensive Verification**: The `verifyCredential` function now returns detailed information about the credential, including its validity status, issuer, issue date, and metadata URI.

 2. **Simple Verification**: Added an `isCredentialValid` function that provides a simple boolean check for whether a credential is valid (issued, not revoked, and not expired).